A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

-In the following lines, the nomenclature follows that \(u\), \(v\) and \(w\) represent the liquid velocity components in \(x\)-, \(y\)- and \(z\)-directions and \(E\), \(W\), \(N\), \(S\), \(T\) and \(B\) define the East-West (\(x\)-direction), North-South (\(y\)-direction) and Top-Bottom (\(z\)-direction) cell faces, respectively.
+The following lines illustrate an example of the split advection consecutive steps.
+The nomenclature follows that \(u\), \(v\) and \(w\) represent the liquid velocity components in \(x\)-, \(y\)- and \(z\)-directions and \(E\), \(W\), \(N\), \(S\), \(T\) and \(B\) define the East-West (\(x\)-direction), North-South (\(y\)-direction) and Top-Bottom (\(z\)-direction) cell faces, respectively.